vippsas/vipps-partner/partner-documentation-template.md

 * Order handling
   - How do I capture an order?
-  - How do I partial capture an order?
+  - How do I partially capture an order?
   - How do I cancel an order?
   - How do I refund an order?
-  - How do I partial refund an order?
+  - How do I partially refund an order?
   - How to I find all the details about an order?
   - How do I debug a failed order?
 * Additional info (support)